 Soil groups of the Podzol Soils order:

-Densipan Podzol Soils - high density, pale coloured, but uncemented pan just beneath the topsoil
+Densipan Podzol Soils - high density, pale coloured, but uncemented pan just beneath

 Perch-gley Podzol Soils - periodic wetness caused by a perched water table